-The Council provides input to the AcSB on a variety of matters including accounting standards proposed by the AcSB and the International Accounting Standards Board (IASB).
-The Council also informs the AcSB of theoretical concepts having wide-ranging implications for standard-setting and contributes towards the determination, development and implementation of the AcSB’s research agenda when requested.
+The Committee provides input to the AcSB on a variety of matters including accounting standards proposed by the AcSB and the International Accounting Standards Board (IASB).
+The Committee also informs the AcSB of theoretical concepts having wide-ranging implications for standard-setting and contributes towards the determination, development and implementation of the AcSB’s research agenda when requested.

-The Council is chaired by AcSB member Steve Fortin, a prominent Canadian academic from McGill University in Montréal, Québec.
-It comprises 12 members from across Canada with varying interests in research, teaching, textbook writing and outreach to the business community, and includes the academic member of the Accounting Standards Oversight Committee (AcSOC).
+The Committee is chaired by AcSB member Steve Fortin, a prominent Canadian academic from the University of Waterloo in Waterloo, Ontario.
+It comprises 10-15 members from across Canada with varying interests in research, teaching, textbook writing and outreach to the business community, and includes the academic member of the Accounting Standards Oversight Committee (AcSOC).

-The Council typically meets once or twice a year.
+The Committee typically meets once or twice a year.
 Meetings are not open to the public.